The Best Hotels in La Rioja, Spain

 Courtesy of Echaurren Hotel Gastronómico / Booking.com

 You’ll find the Hospedería Señorio de Briñas in the village of Briñas, on the banks of the River Ebro.
-Despite its name, it’s not anything like a hostel; instead, it’s a cosy and luxurious hotel – among the first rural hotels in La Rioja.
+Despite its name, it’s not anything like a hostel, but rather a cosy and luxurious hotel – among the first rural hotels in La Rioja.
 It’s filled with original chunky wooden beams, old stonework and elegant antique furniture.
-Charming and rustic, some rooms also feature luxurious extras such as Jacuzzis, dressing tables and chandeliers.
+Charming and rustic, some rooms also feature luxurious extras such as jacuzzis, dressing tables and chandeliers.
 There’s also a relaxing spa and a stylish restaurant.

-Courtesy of Parador de Santo Domingo de la Calzada / Hotels.com
+Courtesy of Parador de Santo Domingo de la Calzada / Expedia

-Part of the prestigious Parador collection of hotels set in historic monuments, the Parador de Santo Domingo de la Calzada occupies a former 12th-century hospital.
-Located in the town of Santo Domingo de la Calzada, the hospital was created by St Dominic to house pilgrims walking the Camino de Santiago and tend to their injuries.
+Part of Spain’s prestigious collection of hotels set in historic monuments, the Parador de Santo Domingo de la Calzada occupies a former 12th-century hospital.
+Located in the town of Santo Domingo de la Calzada, the hospital was created by St Dominic to house pilgrims walking the Camino de Santiago trail and to tend to their injuries.
 Elegant Gothic arches and wooden coffered ceilings in the public areas combine with antique furniture and four-poster beds in the bedrooms.
-With its grand decor and refined dishes, the sumptuous hotel restaurant will make you feel as if you’re dining in a Medieval palace.
+With its grand deçor and refined dishes, the sumptuous hotel restaurant will make you feel as if you’re dining in a Medieval palace.